lightbend/sbt-paradox-apidoc/README.md

 ## License

-The license is Apache 2.0, see LICENSE.md.
+The license is Apache 2.0, see LICENSE.

 ## Maintained by